-Justification Common ravens are a leading nest and brood predator for Greater Sage-grouse and reducing common raven abundance can influence Greater Sage-grouse nest success and brood survival (Coates and Delehanty 2010).
+11cst Bucci Justification Common ravens are a leading nest and brood predator for Greater Sage-grouse and reducing common raven abundance can influence Greater Sage-grouse nest success and brood survival (Coates and Delehanty 2010).
 This project will lethally remove common ravens in habitats surrounding known Greater Sage-grouse leks and nesting habitats to enhance nesting success and brood survival.
 Project Manager Pat Jackson, Nevada Department of Wildlife Project Type Implementation and Experimental Management Monitoring Level Intermediate Potentially Affected Species Common raven, Greater Sage-grouse Span More Than One Fiscal Year Yes, depending on outcomes associated with Greater Sage-grouse response.
 The scope and location of this project may be modified in future years.
 Project Area Unit 02 Limiting Factor Statement Though predation is a naturally occurring phenomenon for Greater Sage-grouse, their populations can be suppressed by abiotic factors such as dry climate and loss of quality habitat.
 Increases in predator numbers can also cause decreases in Greater Sage-grouse populations; common raven abundance has increased throughout their native ranges, with increases as much as 1,500% in some areas (Boarman 1993, Coates et al. 2007, 2014, Sauer et al. 2011).
 Under these circumstances, common raven predation can have a negative influence of Greater Sage-grouse nesting success, recruitment, and population trend (Coates and Delehanty 2010).
-Response Variable The response variables will be nest success and brood survival of Greater Sage-grouse within treated areas before and after treatment.
+Response Variable The response variables will be nest success and brood survival of Greater Sage- grouse within treated areas before and after treatment.
 This monitoring will not be paid for with \$3 predator fees.
 Project Goal Increase populations of Greater Sage-grouse through improved nest success and brood survival in treated areas.
 Determine common raven removal effort needed to reduce raven densities to a level they are not detrimental to Greater Sage-grouse nest success.

 Habitat Conditions Areas of common raven removal will be within or in close proximity to Greater Sage-grouse leks, nesting habitat, and brood-rearing habitat.
 Persistent drought throughout Nevada has reduced herbaceous cover, along with nesting and brood rearing habitat; these effects are exacerbated by wildfire and the invasion of cheatgrass.
 Transmission lines, substations, and nearby agriculture production often attract common ravens which may threaten nearby Greater Sage-grouse populations.
-Comments from FY 2016 Predator Report None Methods Chicken eggs treated with avicide (DRC-1339) will be deployed to remove common ravens (Coates et al. 2007).
+Comments from FY 2017 Predator Report The area experienced an unplanned, large scale fire in 2017.
+To better understand the effects of the fire and raven removal on sage-grouse populations, NDOW supports continuing this project until 2019.
+Methods Chicken eggs treated with avicide (DRC-1339) will be deployed to remove common ravens (Coates et al. 2007).
 To reduce non-target species exposure, no eggs will be left in the environment for over 96 hours.
 No leftover eggs will be used on subsequent treatments.
 All remaining eggs and any dead common ravens found will be collected and disposed of properly as per avicide protocol.
 Common raven take will be estimated at 1 common raven per 11 eggs gone (Coates et al. 2007).
 DRC-1339 is effective only on corvids and most mammals and other birds are not susceptible to the specific effects from this agent.
 Anticipated Result The removal of common ravens is intended to result in long-term protection for Greater Sage-grouse populations through increases in nest success, brood survival, and recruitment.
 Project Direction Fund project 21-02 through FY 2019.